Hiking the Iliau Nature Loop Trail in the Waimea Canyon on Kauaʻi, Hawaiʻi

 Iliau Nature Loop Trail

-This is the split for the much longer and more intense hike down into Waimea Canyon via the Kukui Trail.
-The best camping spot by far is all the way at the end of Koaiʻe Canyon at the Lonomea Shelter.
+That said, this is the split for the much longer and much more involved hike down into Waimea Canyon via the Kukui Trail, the only trail to the bottom of the canyon from Kōkeʻe Road.

 Go Left